asifmohammad294/ProjectDocumentation/JavaTechnologies/Spring/SpringIoGuides.md

 ### Accessing Data in Pivotal GemFire with REST
 Learn how to work with RESTful, hypermedia-based data persistence using Spring Data REST.

-### Caching Data with Spring
-Learn how to cache data in memory with Spring

-### Spring Boot with Docker
-Learn how to create a Docker container from a Spring Boot application with Maven or Gradle

 ### Creating CRUD UI with Vaadin
 Use Vaadin and Spring Data JPA to build a dynamic UI